Savings Bond Calculator - Detailed Instructions

 - Click 'Update'.

-- Your inventory will update to show the values or your bonds as of the date you enter.
+- Your inventory will update to show the values of your paper bonds as of the date you enter.

 Not sure what data the Calculator is giving you?